The Reign and Dethronement of Jehoahaz

 The Reign of Jehoiakim

-5 Jehoiakim was twenty-five years old when he began to rule; he was king for eleven years in Jerusalem.
-In God's opinion he was an evil king.
-6 Nebuchadnezzar king of Babylon made war against him, and bound him in bronze chains, intending to take him prisoner to Babylon.
-7 Nebuchadnezzar also took things from The Temple of God to Babylon and put them in his royal palace.
-8 The rest of the history of Jehoiakim, the outrageous sacrilege he committed and what happened to him as a consequence, is all written in the Royal Annals of the Kings of Israel and Judah.
-Jehoiachin his son became the next king.
+5 Jehoiakim was twenty-five years old when he became king, and he reigned in Jerusalem eleven years.
+He did evil in the eyes of the Lord his God.
+6 Nebuchadnezzar king of Babylon attacked him and bound him with bronze shackles to take him to Babylon.
+7 Nebuchadnezzar also took to Babylon articles from the temple of the Lord and put them in his temple there.
+8 The other events of Jehoiakim's reign, the detestable things he did and all that was found against him, are written in the book of the kings of Israel and Judah.
+And Jehoiachin his son succeeded him as king.

 Jehoiachin Taken Captive to Babylon

-9 Jehoiachin was eighteen years old when he became king.
-But he ruled for only three months and ten days in Jerusalem.
-In God's opinion he was an evil king.
-10 In the spring King Nebuchadnezzar ordered him brought to Babylon along with the valuables remaining in The Temple of God.
-Then he made his uncle Zedekiah a puppet king over Judah and Jerusalem.
+9 Jehoiachin was eighteen years old when he became king, and he reigned in Jerusalem three months and ten days.
+He did evil in the eyes of the Lord.
+10 In the spring, King Nebuchadnezzar sent for him and brought him to Babylon, together with articles of value from the temple of the Lord, and he made Jehoiachin's uncle, Zedekiah, king over Judah and Jerusalem.